 Can be made in two different ways: Either the figure is made of accidental shapes that are put together and worked on, with ideas that come while you work.
 Or the figure is made by learning to make a face, that is good to act with and a body that has special proportions.

-For all these techniques the felting needle is a very good helper – it makes it much easier to create details.
+For all these techniques the felting needle is a very good tool – it makes it much easier to create details.

 For a long period I have now been working with new techniques that I have developed.
 Here I needle on different transparent material.